How to Make a Quilted Jacket with a Pattern

 Step 3: Sew the quilt blocks together

 Start sewing the quilt blocks together.
 I found it easiest to sew piles of the same block pieces together at once before moving on to the next.
-For example, a Saw Tooth can be sewn together starting with the flying geese method.
+For example, a Saw Tooth can be sewn together starting with the flying goose method.

 Sewing in batches will make this quilting process a lot quicker.